DragonStuff/galactic-diner-guide/README.md

 # Galactic Diner Guide

 Welcome to the Galactic Diner Guide!
 Whether you're a space traveler or a local alien, this guide will help you find the best dining experiences across the universe.
-Our mission is to provide you with the most accurate and up-to-date information about restaurants, customers, dishes, and more.
+Our mission is to provide you with the most accurate and up-to-date information about restaurants, dishes, life, the universe and everything.

 ## Installation